GeorgePapalazaridis/Shopping-List-App/src/app/notes.md

 `npm install bootstrap@3`

+For an older version there was the need to add the flag `--save` in order to add a pavkage to our project's 'package.json' file as a dependency, but in newer version this is not necessary. e.g.
+`npm install --save bootstrap@3`

 (`@3` is referred to bootstrap version) this will be installed locally for the specific project and Not globally.